 Homeschoolers!
 Come experience a day of learning and exploration at the Sam Noble Museum.
 Homeschool students and groups are invited to participate in hands-on, educational science programs focusing on discovering the natural world.

-Cost is $10 for student and one adult.
-Additional adults attending program are $7 each.
+Cost is $10 for a student and one adult.
+Additional adults attending the program attend for $7 each.
 Siblings not participating in programs must pay admission to be admitted into the museum.
 Prices include the education program and general museum admission.

 Museum Resources for Homeschoolers